Kristi Noem: COVID-19 pandemic

-During the COVID-19 pandemic in South Dakota, Noem was at first open to containment strategies.
-Over the following months, she segued to a hands-off approach.
-In November 2020, Noem used pandemic relief funds to promote tourism during a surge in cases in the state.
-She did not implement face mask mandates, raised doubts about the efficacy of mask-wearing, encouraged large gatherings without social distancing or mask-wearing, and questioned public health experts' advice.

-As of December 2020, Noem was one of few governors who had not maintained statewide stay-at-home orders or face-mask mandates.
-Her response mirrored Trump's rhetoric and handling of COVID-19.
-She was rewarded for her COVID-19 response with a speech at the August 2020 Republican National Convention, which elevated her national profile.
-The Argus Leader called the RNC speech a "defining moment in her political career".
+During the COVID-19 pandemic in South Dakota, Noem initially supported some containment measures before adopting a largely hands‑off approach.
+In November 2020, she used pandemic relief funds to promote tourism during a surge in cases.
+She was one of few governors who did not maintain statewide stay-at-home orders or mask mandates; her response broadly mirrored Donald Trump's approach, and she was given a speaking slot at the 2020 Republican National Convention, which raised her national profile.

-Early in the pandemic, Noem requested that the legislature pass a bill giving the state health secretary and county officials the power to close businesses and other entities.
-The House rejected the bill.
-On March 13, 2020, Noem ordered K-12 schools to close, and on April 6, she extended that order for the remainder of the school year.
-Also on April 6, Noem ordered businesses and local governments to practice social distancing and other CDC guidelines.
+Early in the pandemic, Noem asked the legislature to give the state health secretary and county officials authority to close businesses; the House rejected the bill.
+On March 13, 2020, she ordered K‑12 schools to close, and on April 6 she extended that order for the rest of the school year; she also directed businesses and local governments to follow CDC social‑distancing guidance.

-Early on, Noem also emphasized South Dakota's role in evaluating hydroxychloroquine, an antimalarial drug that Trump had touted as a cure for COVID-19.
-It was never shown to be useful in treating COVID-19 but can produce fatal cardiac arrhythmia.
+Noem emphasized South Dakota's role in evaluating hydroxychloroquine, which was later found to be ineffective against COVID-19 and to cause fatal cardiac arrhythmia.